deejmeek/Quote2Speech4u/README.md

 Multi device compatibilty
 Media buttons to change pitch/rate/language of quote.
 Also play/pause buttons.
 Improve UX/UI - make widget more obvious - explain the quote ID.
+Add author wiki data or a link to wiki for more infomation.

 Quote2Speech4u